What Are the Benefits of GMO’s for Less Developed Countries in Critical Need of Food?

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 According to Janet Carpenter in Peer-reviewed surveys indicate positive impact of commercialized GM crops published in the journal Nature Biotechnology, yield increases across several genetically engineered crops and technologies were 4.8 times higher (6% versus 29%) in developing countries than developed countries.
 This is most likely due to less access to other technologies such as pesticides in developing countries.

-Many people in developing countries also suffer from vitamin or micro-nutrient deficiencies.
-There are several projects using genetic engineering to increase needed vitamin and/or micro-nutrient levels in crops.
-Golden rice has been developed to have increased levels of beta-caratene, the precursor needed for humans to make vitamin A. About 500,000 people, mostly children, go blind every year in developing countries due to vitamin A deficiency.
+Many people in developing countries also suffer from vitamin or micronutrient deficiencies.
+There are several projects using genetic engineering to increase needed vitamin and/or micronutrient levels in crops.
+Golden rice has been developed to have increased levels of beta-carotene, the precursor needed for humans to make vitamin A. About 500,000 people, mostly children, go blind every year in developing countries due to vitamin A deficiency.
 About half of those die within a year due to complications associated with vitamin A deficiency.
-More information about Golden Rice can be found here.
+More information about Golden Rice.